Comitas latescens: Description

 The length of the shell attains 21.5 mm, its diameter 10.1 mm.

-(Original description) The fusiform shell has an acute spire.
+The fusiform shell has an acute spire.
 The rounded whorls are closely spirally striated.
 The spire whorls are obliquely plicated.
 There is a deep, broad groove at the suture.
 The aperture is ovate.
 The siphonal canal is rather produced.
 The body whorl is shorter than the spire.